unrealwork/atsd-use-cases/USMortality/README.md

    ![Figure 17](Images/Figure17.png)

 10. Now, navigate to back to the 'Entities' tab in ATSD.
-We can see that

    ![Figure 19](Images/Figure19.png)